 We visited Mollymook beach when staying at the luxurious and peaceful Bannisters By the Sea, on the south coast, 4 hours from Sydney.
 It was drizzling yet humid, and meant that we had the beach pretty much to ourselves.
 We saw a pod of dolphins playing close to shore in the impressive surf, so we took a seat on the slightly damp sand and watched for what felt like hours.
 I’d love to go back to Mollymook Beach Ulladulla in better weather; although it likely won’t be the same if I have to share the quiet view with other people!
 This beach is patrolled seasonally, so safer for swimming than others on this list, and is home to the Mollymook Surf Club.
 Find out more on Mollymook here.

 10. Pebbly Beach, Murramang National Park

-This isolated beach and campground is 2 hours south of Jervis Bay and is in the Murramarang National Park.
+This isolated beach and campground is 2 hours south of Jervis Bay and an hour and a half north of Narooma and is in the Murramarang National Park.
 Getting here is an adventure in itself, accessing the beach via a winding, eerie road surrounded on both sides by dense forest.
 However, it’s once you make your way down to the beach itself, a short walk from the car park, you see the real appeal of Pebbly Beach, the Pebbly Beach kangaroos.
 These resident kangaroos, quite unfazed by visitors, are everywhere; napping, grazing and jumping.
 Whilst you’re instructed not to touch the kangaroos and you can’t feed them, you can get incredibly close to them which is absolutely amazing.
 Find out more, including campground rates, here.

 If you’re looking for beaches outside of Australia, check out Sumit’s fantastic list of 15 beautiful beaches in India for your next vacation